tikenn/terminator/README.md

 # Terminator
-Backup and system maintenance for Linux systems and MySQL style databases.
+Backup and system maintenance for Debian-based systems and MySQL style databases.
 It logs everything and only emails when something goes wrong.

 ## Quicklinks
 - [Quick Start](#quick-start)